 You can find out detailed information about your lender and loan amounts at: NSLDS.
 You must have your federal PIN to access this site.

 Students who have been admitted to the University will be packaged for financial aid when the Financial Aid Office has received valid FAFSA results from the Department of Education and any necessary documentation is completed.
-Entering Freshmen will be notified by mail, and continuing and transfer students will be notified through their University email when awards are ready to be accepted on Student Self Service.
+The University email when awards are ready to be accepted on Student Self Service.

 Yes.
 If you are an incoming freshman or a transferring student, you will receive an award letter that explains how to accept your awards on Student Self Service.
 No. You will not receive an award letter if you are a continuing student at ULM.
 You will need to accept your awards on Student Self Service.